prysmaticlabs/documentation/docs/prysm-usage/p2p-host-ip.md

 ## Setting the `--p2p-host-ip` flag

 The [beacon node](/docs/how-prysm-works/beacon-node) needs to know what your **public** IP address is so that it can inform other peers how to reach your node.
-Do this by including the --p2p-host-ip=<your public IP> flag when you start beacon-chain
+Do this by including the `--p2p-host-ip=<your public IP>` flag when you start up the `beacon-chain`.

 **On GNU\Linux, MacOS, and ARM:**
 ```